Anita and Barry are parents to children aged 21, 25 and 28 years. Anita has been in a wheelchair since her teens.

 Parents with physical disability can still experience a fairly high level of prejudice.
 Some people believe that people with disability won’t make good parents, or that their children will be subject to a substandard family environment and level of parenting.

 For many years this has stopped parents with disability from accessing support services because they’re frightened their children will be removed, or that their ability to be a good parent will be questioned.
-But there's no evidence to support the view that having a physical disability will result in a reduced ability to parent.
+But there's no evidence to support the view that having physical disability will result in a reduced ability to parent.

 Studies have actually indicated that, in most cases, children of these parents can develop skills and qualities that are absent in other children.
 These might come from developing a deeper understanding of difficulties and hardship, learning to give and take pleasure in helping with family chores, and respecting and understanding responsibility.

-In the past, people have believed that having a disability makes it hard to get by in society – that it’s difficult to get an education or a job or have a family.
+In the past, people have believed that disability makes it hard to get by in society – that it’s difficult to get an education or a job or have a family.
 The opposite view sees society failing to meet the needs of people with disability.
 These needs include the desire and the right to have a family.

-- there’s not enough respite or home help, and there’s a lack of support services within the community to meet their day-to-day needs
+- There’s not enough respite or home help, and there’s a lack of support services within the community to meet their day-to-day needs.

-- family relationships are interrupted when children are removed or cared for by others when their parents are hospitalised, ill or having difficulty.
+- Family relationships are interrupted when children are removed or cared for by others when their parents are hospitalised, ill or having difficulty.